 At £1.19 per kilo, the whole sweet potato I used came to 41p – or about 6p per person.

-I managed to buy plenty of fresh produce at competitive prices.
-I’m such a sucker for good service and for bargains that I suspect I’ll be shopping at Morrisons in Clevedon more often in future.
+I managed to buy plenty of fresh produce at competitive prices and I’m such a sucker for a bargain.
 If you fancy trying this easy recipe, please make sure the food is cooked thoroughly.
 Enjoy!